AndroidCrypto/DESFireChangeMasterAppKey/readme.md

 Defaut DES key: 00 00 00 00 00 00 00 00
 ```

-For changing of this key you need to authenticate with this key first and then run the changeKey method on the tag.
+For changing this key you need to authenticate with this key first and then run the changeKey method on the tag.
 As this command is working with
 encrypted data I'm using the Desfire Tools for Android library for these tasks.
 The Default AES Key is 16 bytes long and filled with (hex) 0x00:

 ```plaintext